-Stock futures flat with Airbnb IPO on tap
+Stock futures muted as jobless claims rise, Airbnb IPO on tap

 Airbnb is set to become the biggest IPO of 2020